 Sometimes, you leave your car lights on during the night.
 Sometimes, you’re listening to your radio while the engine is off for an extended period of time.
 Sometimes, your battery just sucks.

 During those times, jumper cables save time and heartache.
-Not only are having jumper cables beneficial for your safety, but they can also be used for others in need with a dead battery who need a jump start.
+Not only are having jumper cables beneficial for your safety, but they can also be used for others with a dead battery who need a jump start.

 When your car fails you at night, flashlights are handy.
 Cell phone flashes aren’t strong enough to fully examine what your car’s issue is – so choose one that is bright and weatherproof.
 A flashlight with extra accessories can free up your hands – look for features such as a mount, extra light, etc.